Breakfast Trivia Quiz Questions With Answers

 What does a full breakfast typically consist of?

-(fried, scrambled, or poached) with bacon and
+(fried, scrambled, or poached) with

 , usually with mushrooms,